Agrover112/DD2413_Project/README.md

 ## Getting Started:

-the program can be started using python3.
+The program can be started using python3.
 You dont need to pass any parameters:

 ```
 python main.py